bgoonz/docs-collection/github/rest/guides/working-with-comments.md

 ---
 title: Working with comments
-intro: 'Using the REST API, you can access and manage comments in your pull requests, issues, or commits.'
+intro: "Using the REST API, you can access and manage comments in your pull requests, issues, or commits."
 redirect_from:
   - /guides/working-with-comments/
   - /v3/guides/working-with-comments
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 ---

 For any Pull Request, {% data variables.product.product_name %} provides three kinds of comment views:
-[comments on the Pull Request][PR comment] as a whole, [comments on a specific line][PR line comment] within the Pull Request, and [comments on a specific commit][commit comment] within the Pull Request.
+[comments on the Pull Request][pr comment] as a whole, [comments on a specific line][pr line comment] within the Pull Request, and [comments on a specific commit][commit comment] within the Pull Request.

 Each of these types of comments goes through a different portion of the {% data variables.product.product_name %} API.
 In this guide, we'll explore how you can access and manipulate each one.
-For every example, we'll be using [this sample Pull Request made][sample PR] on the "octocat" repository.
+For every example, we'll be using [this sample Pull Request made][sample pr] on the "octocat" repository.
 As always, samples can be found in [our platform-samples repository][platform-samples].

 ## Pull Request Comments